Techttv/InputAudioSyncBpmWithResolume/README.md

-# Free CMD-Tool to Sync your input device audio BPM with Resolume BPM in REAL TIME.
+# Free Tool for Syncinc in REAL TIME your input device audio BPM with Resolume Arena REAL TIME.

 Forked from https://github.com/zak-45/WLEDAudioSyncRTBeat and adjusted for Resolume.<br>
 Sync your input audio bpm with Resolume.
 The program detect it automatically and it sends it to the program.<br>